chit-uob/uob-sn-2023-peq1/README.md

 ### b)
 For full disk encryption in AES, assuming that we don't have to frequently encrypt or decrypt some parts of the disk, I would use CBC mode, as CTR mode is susceptible to known plain text attack, where if the attacker knows the plain text and encrypted plain text for a part of the disk, they can alter the ciphertext so that the plain text would decrypt to another plain text.
 Also, CBC provides message integrity, if one part of the disk is altered, the decryption of the next block would be wrong, and the receiver would know that the disk has been tampered with.
+> I'm not sure on this one, one can also argue CTR is better because don't have to encrypt or decrypt the entire disk if only a small part is changed, and that it runs quicker because it can be done in parallel.

 ### c)
 Yes, the attack can learn the key.
 This can be done by a Man-in-the-middle attack.
 The attacker can pretend to be A to B, and B to be A, and have a session key with both of them.
 When A first sends number to B, C intercepts it and create its own number, and use it to talk to B, then B also send its number to A, which C also intercepts it and use its own number to talk to A. Now C has a session key with both A and B, and can decrypt and encrypt messages between them.